If you are looking for a typical run of the mill night of stand up comedy, then avoid Bob Slayer at all costs.

 Luck wisnae on poor auld Tam’s side

-The light on full, nae chance tae hide
+The light on full, nae chance tae

 The timing wisnae helpful too